Predatory debt collectors would be barred from government’s pandemic relief loans under new bill

 The $670 billion Paycheck Protection Program offers forgivable loans of up to $10 million to small businesses.
 From its beginning, disputes have arisen about whether certain businesses should be eligible for the money.

-Many debt collection firms have thrived during the pandemic and consumer advocates question the operations of these firms should be subsidized by the federal government, especially during an economic downturn.
+Many debt collection firms have thrived during the pandemic and consumer advocates question whether the operations of these firms should be subsidized by the federal government, especially during an economic downturn.

 According to a Washington Post analysis earlier this year, more than 1,700 debt-collection agencies and related businesses borrowed from the program, totaling more than $520 million in loans.
 Some of the recipients have been sanctioned previously for harassment or other abusive tactics.